The QED of Bernab\'eu-Tarrach sumrule for electric polarizability and its implication for the Lamb shift: Validation in baryon PT

-Consider the manifestly covariant baryon $\chi$PT calculation of the proton polarizabilities to leading order \cite{Bernard:1991rq,Bernard:1992qa}, and check whether it can be reproduced by the two sumrules.
-For the Baldin sumrule, this exercise was done successfully in Refs.~\cite{Lvov:1993ex,Pascalutsa:2004wm} by calculating the tree-level pion photoproduction, cf.\ Figs.~\fref{ChargedPion} and \fref{NeutralPion}.
+Consider the manifestly covariant baryon $\chi$PT calculation of the proton polarizabilities to leading order \cite{Bernard:1991rq,Bernard:1992qa}, and check whether it can be reproduced by the two sum rules.
+For the Baldin sum rule, this exercise was done in~\cite{Lvov:1993ex,Pascalutsa:2004wm} by calculating the tree-level pion photoproduction, see Figs.~\fref{ChargedPion} and \fref{NeutralPion}.

-Here, we have verified the BT sumrule, by using the longitudinal cross section $\sigma_L$ of charged-pion photoproduction \cite{Lensky:2014dda,Alarcon:2013cba} (note that at this order the $\varkappa^2$ contribution to the sumrule is 0).
-We have also verified explicitly that in this case the VVCS amplitude at infinite energy is vanishing, \beq T_L^{\pi^+n\text{-loops}}(\infty, Q^2)=0. \eeq Hence the sumrule works exactly, and not just up to a constant.
+Here, we have verified the BT sum rule, by using the longitudinal cross section $\sigma_L$ of charged-pion photoproduction \cite{Lensky:2014dda,Alarcon:2013cba} (note that at this order the $\varkappa^2$ contribution to the sum rule is 0).
+We have also verified explicitly that in this case the VVCS amplitude at infinite energy is vanishing, \beq T_L^{\pi^+n\text{-loops}}(\infty, Q^2)=0. \eeq Hence the sum rule works exactly, and not just up to a constant.

 For the loops involving the neutral pion, corresponding to the $\pi^0 p$-channel on the cross-section side, the amplitude at infinity is not vanishing.
-As in QED, the constant in the asymptotic value of $T_L$, \beq T_L^{\pi^0 p\text{-loops}}(\infty,Q^2) = -\frac{\alpha_\mathrm{em}}{12\pi}\frac{g_{\pi N}^2}{M^3}Q^2 + O(Q^4), \eeq (here $g_{\pi N} $ is the $\pi N$-coupling constant) comes from the one-particle-irreducible graph, where both photons couple to the Dirac fermion in the loop.
+As in QED, the constant in the asymptotic value of $T_L$ \footnote{The asymptotic values of the Compton amplitudes were conveniently calculated using Package~X \cite{Patel:2015tea,Patel:2016fam}.}, \beq T_L^{\pi^0 p\text{-loops}}(\infty,Q^2) = -\frac{\alpha_\mathrm{em}}{12\pi}\frac{g_{\pi N}^2}{M^3}Q^2 + O(Q^4) \eeq (here $g_{\pi N} $ is the pion-nucleon coupling constant) comes from the one-particle-irreducible graph, where both photons couple to the Dirac fermion in the loop.
 It suggests that this artefact may be handled by a simple ultraviolet completion involving a short-range fermion-fermion interaction.
 In the proton case, that role would be played by the leading-order nuclear force.